mjpost/sacrebleu/README.md

 Note that the system output and references will all be tokenized internally.

+## Versioning

 SacreBLEU generates version strings like the following.
 Put them in a footnote in your paper!
 Use `--short` for a shorter hash if you like.

     BLEU+case.mixed+lang.de-en+test.wmt17 = 32.97 66.1/40.2/26.6/18.1 (BP = 0.980 ratio = 0.980 hyp_len = 63134 ref_len = 64399)

+## Translationese Support

-If you are interested in the translationese effect, you can evaluate BLEU on a subset of sentences with a given original language (identified based on the origlang tag in the raw SGM files).
+If you are interested in the translationese effect, you can evaluate BLEU on a subset of sentences with a given original language (identified based on the `origlang` tag in the raw SGM files).
 E.g., to evaluate only against originally German sentences translated to English use:

     sacrebleu -t wmt13 -l de-en --origlang=de < my-wmt13-output.txt

-and to evaluate against the complement (in this case origlang en, fr, cs, ru, de) use:
+and to evaluate against the complement (in this case `origlang` en, fr, cs, ru, de) use:

     sacrebleu -t wmt13 -l de-en --origlang=non-de < my-wmt13-output.txt